zzonyo/trust-docs-test/source/index.html.md

 ## Introduction

-Isolated/cross margin loan APIs provide loan related functionality such as request loan, repay loan, loan query and transfer.
+Isolated/cross margin loan APIs provide loan related functionality such as requesting and repaying loan, loan querying and transfer.

 <aside class="notice">All endpoints in this section require authentication</aside>
-<aside class="notice">Currently loan only supports base currency of USDT, HUSD, and BTC</aside>
+<aside class="notice">Currently loan only supports pairs, in which base currency is USDT, HUSD or BTC</aside>
-<aside class="notice">Once completed a margin loan or transfer, please wait for 10 seconds before requesting for next margin loan or transfer.</aside>
+<aside class="notice">Once completed a margin loan or transfer, please wait for 10 seconds before requesting for the next margin loan or transfer.</aside>

 ## Repay Margin Loan（Cross/Isolated ）